mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android-fennec.md

 {% capture page_hero_banner_content %}

-# Developing extensions for Firefox for Android < version 68
+# Developing extensions for Firefox for Android version 68 and earlier

 ::: note alert
-This article discusses developing extensions for Firefox for Android prior to version 68 (codenamed "Fennec").
+This article discusses developing extensions for Firefox for Android for version 68 or earlier (codenamed "Fennec").
 Fennec is in maintenance mode as Mozilla rolls out a new, reimagined mobile browsing experience (codenamed "Fenix").
 For more information about developing extensions for Fenix, please see [this article](/documentation/develop/developing-extensions-for-firefox-for-android/).
 :::

 You'll approach the coding of an extension for Firefox for Android in the same way as you would for a desktop extension; using a text editor or tool of your choice to write the code.
 However, when you want to test and debug your extension you need to follow a different process, this article walks you through that process.